dhellmann/pymotw-3/source/multiprocessing/basics.rst

 It usually more useful to be able to spawn a process with arguments to tell it what work to do.
-Unlike with :mod:`threading`, in order to pass arguments to a ``multiprocessing`` :class:`Process` the arguments must be able to be serialized using :mod:`pickle`.
+Unlike with ``threading``, in order to pass arguments to a ``multiprocessing`` :class:`Process` the arguments must be able to be serialized using :mod:`pickle`.
 This example passes each worker a number to be printed.